msr8/discordcatbot/docs/README.md

 `c:cute` \| `c:cat` \| `c:ket` : Sends you a pic/vid of a cute animal (mostly cats)

+`c:fact` : Sends you a random facts about cats

 `/help` : Gives you a list of available commands

 `/about` : Tells stuff about the bot

 `/cat` : Sends you a pic/vid of a cute animal (mostly cats)

+`/fact` : Sends you a random facts about cats

 `/settings` : Basically `c:channel` but GUI